StevenRts/Covid-19-SQL-PowerBI/README.md

 2. The visualizations were created and sometimes played with before being imported into PowerBI

-3. After importing the data sets into PowerBi the data was used to create PowerBI Dashboards See
+3. After importing the data sets into PowerBi the data was used to create PowerBI Dashboards.
+    See POWER BI COVID DASH.pdf or download POWER BI COVID DASH.pbix to open it in PowerBI on your desktop.